This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 What’s the situation in the United States?

-As of March 18, U.S. health officials have confirmed the new coronavirus in 7,708 people across all 50 states and territories, with 120 deaths.
+As of April 3, U.S. health officials have confirmed the new coronavirus in more than 213,000 people across all 50 states and territories, with more than 4,500 deaths.

 Officials announced the first COVID-19 case in the United States linked to travel on January 21.
 On February 26 and 28, U.S. health officials reported two women in California had been infected.
 What was special here: Neither woman had traveled to affected areas nor been exposed to someone known to have the disease.
 Such cases are examples of what is known as “community spread” of an infection.
-Officials have since identified a growing number of community-spread cases in Washington state.
-This suggests the virus is spreading locally there.
-As of March 18, at least 1,012 patients there had tested positive for the virus — including 52 of the U.S. deaths.
+Officials have since identified a growing number of community-spread cases throughout the nation.

 What can I do to prepare?